-AP Calculus AB Course Number: 2222 Credit: 1, Full Year Prerequisite: Precalculus
+AP Calculus AB

+Course Number: 2222

+Credit: 1, Full Year

+Prerequisite: Precalculus

 This college-level course follows the AB Calculus outline prescribed by the College Board and prepares students to take the AP Calculus AB Exam for possible college credit.
 It is equivalent to the first semester of college calculus and includes practical applications of calculus.
-Topics include limits and continuity of functions; derivatives and their applications; definite integrals and their applications; elementary techniques and applications of antidifferentiation, including differential equations and slope fields.
+Topics include limits and continuity of functions; derivatives and their applications; definite integrals and their applications; elementary techniques and applications of anti-differentiation, including differential equations and slope fields.
 Graphing calculators will be used extensively.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the weighted GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the weighted GPA multiplier.